 Look for ebooks I’ve written on Amazon Kindle on the topics of managing money and frugal living too.

 I also love to talk about passion projects — doing what you really love because you’ll easily sell/market/talk about what you are passionate about.
 I have an easier time talking to someone about what I do if I’m passionate about it.
-There’s something to be said for Passionless Projects too — boring, stupid stuff that […]
+There’s something about Passionless Projects too — boring stuff that makes you a fairly […]

 Everyone has their own thoughts on what causes poverty.
 Different pundits opine about what fixes financial woes for families in the 21st century.
 Half the time, I sit here reading those things, shaking my head.
 While rolling my eyes, I wonder how they would survive what I’ve survived.
 Would any of these idiots still be alive at the […]

 About six years ago, a friend and I set out to try out some popular “side hustle” ideas that cost nothing to start.
-This was after hearing the same question over and over from friends on social media and via email about whether or not you could really make money doing some of these common […]
+This was after hearing the same question over and over from friends on social media and via email about whether you could really make money doing some of these common suggestions.
+This […]

-When you work away from home (or even if you work from home and are super busy), sometimes expenses can creep in that eat up whatever cash you’re earning, pulling that money away from what it’s meant to be spent on.
-I’m talking food, commuting, childcare, “stress-spending”, “treating yourself” and so forth.
-Being a passionate […]
+There is an expense of working outside of the home.
+When you work away from home (or even if you work from home and are super busy), sometimes expenses can creep in that eat up whatever cash you’re earning, pulling that money away from what you need to spend it on.
+I’m talking food, commuting, […]

 Living frugally, to be successful, has to be about saving money in ways that don’t leave you or your family feeling frustrated or deprived.
 A frugal living tip is only going to work effectively in your life if it fits your lifestyle and your values.
 It took me years to learn that.
 I could never […]

 Are you worried about your personal savings (or lack thereof?)
 You’re not alone.
-Since the day when a financial planner guy caused me a few weeks’ worth of lost sleep, and several dozen panic attacks by telling us we should be putting aside $1,000 a month to our savings for retirement and college for our […]
+Since the day when a financial planner guy caused me a few weeks’ worth of lost sleep, and several dozen panic attacks by telling us we should put aside $1,000 a month to our savings for retirement and college for our then-three […]

 Stagnate wages and inflation means that we as middle class, working class families are slowly sliding into poverty by reason of the cost of living expense increases we are facing.
 For many families, adding something towards the family income may help shore up the budget if you’ve already cut as much as can be cut. […]

-Last week, as I met with a friend down in the city, she was talking to me about my savings plan that I talk about in Put Your Budget on a Diet, where I put every $1 bill I receive back as change into savings.
+Last week, a friend and I talked about saving money.
+Specifically we talked about my savings plan that I talk about in my book Put Your Budget on a Diet.
+In this plan, I put every $1 bill I receive back as change.
 I call this “The One Dollar Plan”.
-It’s simple but […]
+It’s a simple but effective […]